Freddis/snap-on-openapi/README.md

 Ofcourse, since we haven't added routes, any attempt to send request to ```/api/something``` will result in one of built-in errors, but the API is surely works already.

 ### Tanstack Start
-Due to a little bit opinionated nature of Tanstack routing, we need more files:
+Due to a bit opinionated nature of Tanstack routing, we need more files:

 Root Route:
 ``` typescript